An Informal Letter to Potential Applicants to the Ph.D. in Urban & Regional Planning at the University

 Should I apply for the Ph.D. or the MUP?

 - The Urban and Regional Planning Program offer two degrees: the two-year professional MUP (Master of Urban Planning) degree, and the four-year Ph.D.
-Almost all students who apply to the Ph.D. already have their masters (or are currently completing their masters) in urban planning or a related field (such as public policy, environmental studies, geography, architecture, social work, economics, etc.).
+Almost all students who apply to the Ph.D. already have their masters (or are currently completing their masters) in urban planning or a related field (such as public policy, environmental studies, geography, architecture, social work, economics, civil engineering, etc.).
 Applicants with other master’s degrees will be considered as well.

 - For most applicants without a masters, applying to the MUP program is usually the appropriate choice.
 However, some exceptionally well-prepared applicants (with just a bachelors degree) may already be interested in pursuing the Ph.D. and choose to apply directly to the Ph.D. program.
 Such applicants have two choices: (a) apply only to the Ph.D. program (since the masters degree, though typical, is NOT a prerequisite for the Ph.D.); (b) simultaneously pursue the MUP and Ph.D. degrees (and thus apply to the integrated MUP/Ph.D. program).